Brügger, Brücker, Brugger, Brucker

 In the year 1625.
 Under Colonel Andreas Brücker, 1000 men served and the 9th company captains …..

 Brüggerhaus stands south of the church in Maienfeld.
 Original core building from 1594 in the north wing which was rebuilt in 1680.
 Angled main wing built in 1643 for Colonel Knight Andreas von Brügger.
 Comprehensive renovation after the town fire in 1720.
-On the occasion of the renovation in 1871, the entrance and stairs were redesigned and the arcades facing the square were walled up.
+In the 1871 renovation, the entrance and stairs were redesigned and the arcades facing the square were walled up.
 Exterior renovation 1979.

 The Brüggerhaus 2003.
 Source 28